 You must select a school that has been approved for study abroad.

-Independent Study Away: Verify that the University you wish to attend appears on our lists of approved host institutions grouped by continent and confirm that you meet the eligibility requirements of your host school before proceeding with your study away application.
+Independent Study Away: Verify that the University you wish to attend appears on our lists of approved host institutions grouped by continent.You are responsible for applying to the host university by its application deadline and for ensuring that you meet the host university’s eligibility requirements for their undergraduate non-degree Visiting student status.

 McGill Exchange: Verify that the host university that you are selecting is listed as “General” or "Arts" on the listings by continent available here.